 As for the opposite, saying Je suis froid is implying that you are cold in character or personality, not in temperature.

 There’s one other thing to bear in mind with these expressions, and that’s the ways in which avoir mal can be modified to express all sorts of different pain.
 Just saying J’ai mal means that you’re in general pain, but you can also say J’ai mal à la tête , for example, to say you have a headache, or J’ai mal au ventre to say that your stomach hurts.

 Mastering these expressions will take some time, but once you get used to the idea of using avoir instead of être to express these ideas, you’ll be ready to move on to some more complex expressions.

 Avoir Expressions with Feelings

 Some of these expressions are fairly easy to calque onto your English, for example, avoir peur de.
-But the three others are used far more commonly in French than as their English equivalents.
-J’ai confiance en toi , for example, is a common way of building up your friends, kind of the way we say, “I know you can do it!”
+But the three others are used far more commonly in French than their English equivalents.
+J’ai confiance en toi , for example, is a common way of building up your friends, kind of like the way we say, “I know you can do it!”

 Avoir Expressions That’ll Make Your French Flow Better

 Once you’ve mastered the first two groups of avoir expressions, you might be on the lookout for some other ones to add.
 These expressions are sure to help your French flow even better and will make you sound even more fluent.

 |Avoir envie (de)